Granny Was a Buffer Girl

 Granny was a Buffer Girl is set in industrial Sheffield from the 1930s to the 1980s.
 Three generations of Jess’s family tell her the heart-breaking and funny family stories and romances that bind them together.
 11+ Carnegie medal, Boston Globe-Horn Honor.

-Sadly, Granny Was a Buffer Girl is no longer available, although you may be able to find secondhand copies on Amazon or elsewhere.
+A new edition of Granny Was a Buffer Girl will be published by UCLan in 2023.
+You may be still be able to find secondhand copies on Amazon or elsewhere.

 Most recently published by Catnip, 2007.
 ISBN 978-1-84647-024-0.
 (Previously published by Methuen, 1986 and Puffin, 2003).

 It was also available as a Collins playscript – see my Plays page, as well as a schools edition: Heinemann New Windmills 0435 123289, a Chivers audiobook, read by the author and a large print edition: Chivers.
 0745107257.